rpetti/resume/resume.md

 : **Golang:** Makes frequent use of golang for developing APIs, services, and tools.

-: **Java and Groovy:** Wrote and maintained Java code for many years as part of Jenkins plugin development, InstallAnywhwere plugins, and custom Ant tasks.
+: **Java and Groovy:** Wrote and maintained Java code for many years as part of Jenkins plugin development, InstallAnywhere plugins, and custom Ant tasks.

 : **Ant, Make, Gradle:** Writes and maintains build scripts using a variety of languages.